When a sentence is composed of two independent

 doesn’t help, we’re still filled over the rim with longing.

-Already in the poem there is Clamshell Moon, Barn
+Already in this room there is Clamshell Moon, Barn

 House Burning, Cow Lowing the Field, One Hundred